-Are the Ontario Courts closed during the COVID-19 pandemic?
+Are the Court’s closed during the Covid-19 pandemic?
+Not necessarily.

 The Ontario Courts of Justice for Provincial Offences were closed across the Province beginning March 17, 2020 and have been closed to the public since.
 Various Municipalities began to open their doors to the public for the “window wickets” in order to file tickets and/or pay fines.
 There were a few more functions they would permit, though it was limited and variant across the Province.
 After changes were made to the legislation, various Courts that were equipped with Electronic means could proceed with Electronic Resolutions, to resolve their tickets.
 It is only applicable to Part 1 Proceedings (the tickets that have the fine on the bottom) and was all conducted over the phone.
 Those processes, depending upon the location of the Court began electronic proceedings in June of 2020.
 It was a whole new meaning to a three-way phone conversation and for those technically advanced courts, it was a four-way conversation.

 In September of 2020, Part 3 matters (those tickets with dates and locations on the bottom) were able to proceed by Electronic means.
 Part 3 electronic appearances are very limited as to what can occur.
 You only have the option of adjourning your matter or pleading guilty.
 The Courts that had prior electronic means, began these proceedings in late August and early September.
 The remainder of the Courts have been “playing catch up” to update their systems to accommodate electronic means.
 One wonders, what have they been doing since March???
 As those Courts slowly adapted to accommodate electronic means, many people across the province had to appear at various courts as the ticket indicated.
 Of more concern, certain people received letters from the Court, indicating their matters would be proceeding by electronic means with specified dates and times.
 (This is controversial and will be discussed below)